davjfish/helper_files/lxd.md

 ### networking
 - see of list of networks `lxc network list`
+- add a container's ip to as an entry in the `/etc/hosts` file in order to avoid using ip: `240.217.0.70 mycontainer`.
+Then you can do things like: `ssh root@mycontainer`

 ### Profile Management:
 - show a list of profiles: `lxc profile list`